bugcrowd/templates/submissions/description/server_security_misconfiguration/no_rate_limiting_on_form/sms_triggering/template.md

-# No Rate Limiting on Form which Triggers SMS

-## Overview of the Vulnerability

 Rate Limiting prevents an application from becoming unresponsive or unavailable due to too many requests exhausting the application's resources.
 A lack of rate limiting on a SMS triggering endpoint was identified.
 This allows an attacker to create a large amount of messages to any valid mobile number, which they could use to spam a target with SMS messages.

 ## Business Impact